Three years on NixOS

 Local experiments

-before they settle on final window size (I could not get used to it) and
+before they settle on final window size (I could not get used to it, so

-configuration language quirks (I frequently missed commas where empty
+flickery).
+And configuration language quirks (I frequently missed commas

 last bug pile report tells me that